 Selfhelp officially became a ‘Home” in 1951 when it purchased the old Drexel Mansion in Hyde Park, housing 19 residents.
 As the need surpassed space, Selfhelp purchased and rebuilt the building at 908 W. Argyle and, subsequently expanding and purchasing the 920 Arygle building next door several years later.

 Today, The Selfhelp Home thrives as a boutique Jewish community where older adults experience the highest quality of life possible, founded on the principles of compassion and dignity.
 Selfhelp is among the most respected Jewish elder communities and nursing homes in the United States.
-It is rated 5 stars by Medicare and was awarded Best Nursing Homes by U.S. News and World Report in 2014 and 2015.
+The Selfhelp Home maintains the highest rating of 5 stars by Medicare and was awarded Best Nursing Homes by U.S. News and World Report in 2018, 2017, 2016, 2015 and 2014.

 REFUGE: STORIES OF THE SELFHELP HOME